Case Studies

 Sixteen Mile Veterinary Clinic is a single-location practice in Oakville.
 The site runs on Astro 5 (server output), React 19, and Tailwind 4, deployed to Vercel.
 The brief was simple: make the site eligible for citation by AI answer engines, tighten the technical-SEO surface, and lift Core Web Vitals on the homepage.

-We rewrote robots.txt around a simple distinction.
-Does this bot send users to the source, or does it just train a model?
+We rewrote robots.txt around a single question: does this bot send users back to the source, or does it just train a model?

-• Blocked — CCBot.
-It feeds Common Crawl, a training corpus with no citation pathway.
-Allowing it costs bandwidth without earning visibility.
+• Blocked: CCBot.
+It feeds Common Crawl, a training corpus with no citation pathway, so allowing it costs bandwidth without earning visibility.

-Two flat files at the root, both linked from the sitemap.
+Two flat files now sit at the root of the site, both linked from the sitemap.

 /llms.txt follows the proposed standard for giving language models a clean, low-noise summary of the site.
 Ours covers location, hours, team, plan structure, key URLs, and the disclaimer.
-When a model is grounded against this URL, we control the framing.
+A model grounding against the file reads that framing instead of whatever it would otherwise piece together from the marketing pages.

-/pricing.md is wellness-plan pricing in machine-readable Markdown — SMVC Club at $40/month, the P.A.L.
+/pricing.md is the wellness-plan pricing in machine-readable Markdown: SMVC Club at $40/month, the P.A.L.
 Plan, exam fee, plan rules.
-Pricing is the single most-asked question across vet AI queries.
-Serving it as plain text lets answer engines quote it accurately rather than hallucinate.
+Pricing is the single most-asked question across vet AI queries, and serving it as plain text lets answer engines quote it accurately rather than reconstruct it from scraps.

-Google’s vet-content guidance is strict, and answer engines are converging on the same signals.
+Google’s vet-content guidance is strict, and the answer engines are converging on the same signals.

-• Per-post author registry.
+We built a per-post author registry.
 Posts written by credentialed staff (Dr. ...
-DVM) emit Person JSON-LD with the clinic as affiliation.
-Non-credentialed authors fall back to Organization.
+DVM) emit Person JSON-LD with the clinic as affiliation; non-credentialed authors fall back to Organization.

-• Reviewer-aware authorship.
-Many of the 92 educational posts were drafted by editorial and reviewed by a clinician.
-Schema now enforces that every non-draft post has either an author or a reviews array.
-Reviewer-only posts render “Reviewed by Dr. …” and emit reviewedBy Person entries alongside the clinic as author.
+Many of the 92 educational posts were drafted by the editorial team and reviewed by a clinician.
+The schema layer now enforces that every non-draft post carries either an author or a reviews array.
+Reviewer-only posts render “Reviewed by Dr. …” in the byline and emit reviewedBy Person entries alongside the clinic as author.

-• Disclaimer.
-A /disclaimer page plus a per-post editorial disclaimer aside, linked from the footer.
-Tells humans and crawlers that articles are educational, not a substitute for an exam.
+A /disclaimer page plus a per-post editorial disclaimer aside, linked from the footer, tells humans and crawlers that the articles are educational and not a substitute for an exam.

-Small fixes, outsized effect on how Google and answer engines reconcile entities.
+The schema layer needed several small fixes, each of which carries an outsized effect on how Google and the answer engines reconcile entities across the site.

 We canonicalised every JSON-LD URL to https://www.sixteenmilevet.com so BlogPosting, the sitemap, and <link rel="canonical"> agree.
 Mismatched hosts (apex vs. www) silently demote rich-result eligibility.

 We removed a stale specialOpeningHoursSpecification for Canada Day 2025 that was still being emitted in 2026.
-Schema lying about hours is worse than no schema.
+A schema that contradicts the visible page is worse than no schema, because the engine has no way to know which to trust.

 We added optional faq frontmatter on blog posts that emits FAQPage JSON-LD.
 The hardcoded “Sarah Bishop welcome” FAQ block was the first consumer.